AdePhil/Halloween/README.md

 # Halloween

-Ui design in flutter for searching for halloween parties
+Ui design in flutter for searching for halloween parties.

 ![screenshot](screenshot.png)